 Rotary Valves are tapered cylinders that turn around their own axle in the valve casing.
-These are the commonly used valves on traditional orchestral instruments for playing classical/romantic repertoire.
-And of course these have always been the traditional standard to play German and Austrian folk music.
-But during the last ten years rotary valves have been gaining popularity in the rest of the world to play all kinds of repertoire.
+These are the commonly used valves on traditional orchestral instruments for playing classical/romantic repertoire and of course these have always been the traditional standard to play German and Austrian folk music.
+During the last ten years rotary valves have been gaining popularity in the rest of the world to play all kinds of repertoire.

-I build modern, pretty looking and excellent playing rotary trumpets (including piccolo trumpets) and flugelhorns.
+I build modern, excellent playing rotary trumpets and flugelhorns with a striking appearance.
 The big advantage of the rotary valve is that all the position changes feel and sound nice and controlled/direct.
 Articulations are generally easier and it is easy to produce vocal sounding phrases in many different colours.

 A little about bore size